-So, you want to get into fishing, but some of your buddies have told you how many hundreds of dollars they have spent on rods and reels and all this tackle that they are buying every month.
-OR, you have never really known about fishing and it just seems like something you want to try out with your friends, or family, or just by yourself, but you really dont know how much it costs to be able to go.
+So, you want to get into fishing, but you don’t want to sacrifice a lot of money to do so after hearing that some of your buddies spend hundreds (or thousands) of dollars on fishing gear.
+Or, you have never really known about fishing and it just seems like something you want to try out with your friends, or family, or just by yourself, but you really don’t know how much it costs to be able to go.

-Everyone who has gotten into fishing has either done so by having their parents take them out the first time, or their friends ask them to go out and they have an extra rod and reel that they can use, so when it comes time to gear up yourself, you have no idea how much it will actually be to get started.
-Do I really have to spend a ton of money on something I want to try, or can I do it for a good price and if I like it get into it.
+Most people who have got into fishing has either done so by having their parents take them out the first time, or their friends ask them to go out and they have an extra rod and reel that they can use.

 Keep in mind that you get what you pay for, so if you do buy a cheaper setup just to try it out, if you love fishing, and know you want to stick with it, you will want to upgrade to a rod with better action and power, so you can really feel the fish bite.
 It was night and day after I traded up in rods and reels, and couldn’t believe how much smoother my reel was, and how much I could actually feel in the rod.